American University Parking Policy

 Student parking permits

-A "resident student" is any student living on the University's main campus, Tenley campus or AU-operated apartment building.
+A "resident student" is any student living on the University's main campus.
 Permits are available to resident students with the following conditions and restrictions:

-- Resident Student permits are available for the duration of the academic year only.
-Commuter Students taking classes during the summer semester must purchase a Summer Semester parking permit, available at the posted summer parking rate.
+- Resident student permits are available for the duration of the academic year only.
+A Summer Semester permit is available for students taking classes during that time.

 - All eligible resident students who use a car while at the University must register their vehicle with the Parking and Traffic Services Office and purchase a parking permit.
 Parking permits are issued to individuals and their respective vehicles and may not be transferred to any other individual or vehicle without the expressed consent of the Parking and Traffic Services Office.
 The permit allows eligible resident students to park at all times during the week and weekend in the resident student parking areas.
 Every effort will be made to ensure convenient parking, but all resident student permits are valid in the Nebraska Avenue Lot and Katzen Arts Center Garage in case of overflow or lot closures.